 If none of the above individuals are alive, or the decedent does not have a will, any individual who is eligible to inherit the estate of the deceased can usually receive damages in a case.
 Because of the nuances of this system, hiring a Michigan attorney who is familiar with claims stemming from fatal pedestrian accidents might prove to be essential.

-Pedestrian Fatalities by Year in the United States
+Fatal Pedestrian Accident by Year in the United States

 The line chart below shows the trend of pedestrian fatalities in the United States between the years 2007-2016.
 Over the time frame, there has been a noticeable upward trend in pedestrian fatalities by an average of 2.45% each year.